 A groovy store I found was Jane’s Exchange, a great place to get used clothes for Bear.

-Bear went to an awesome Waldorf summer camp.
+Bear went to an awesome summer camp.
 If you haven’t checked what Waldorf schools (Mommy and Me programs and preschool through high school) are around your area, I encourage you to!
 These schools are magical.

 “Working” in a friend’s kitchen!

 Yum brownies Heather Lind, my sister in the play, made!
 You can now see her on AMC’s show, TURN!

 Bear & his buddy walking down the street!

 Delicious dessert at Angelica Kitchen!!
 This place is the best.
 We lived only blocks away!

 Have you spent time in NYC?
 What do you love to do there?
 Any go-to veggie pizzerias or other eateries, or great second-hand clothing stores?